 - Spanish: Sauce blanco.

-- Environment: Common in damp forests, stream banks, and marshes all over Europe.
-It has been naturalized to America.
+- Environment: It is common in damp forests, stream banks, and marshes all over Europe and has been naturalized in America.

 - Description: Tree or shrub of the Salicaceae family, growing from 4 to 20 m high, with a slim trunk, greyish bark, and flexible branches.
 It has toothed lanceolate, narrow leaves.